macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 The first three chapters of the book are not directly relevant and we will skip them in class but you should read them.
-It is important to understand the  [https://en.wikipedia.org/wiki/Ping-pong_lemma].
+It is important to understand the  [ping pong lemma](https://en.wikipedia.org/wiki/Ping-pong_lemma).

 Video of Grigorchuk (